 The Eldred Township Supervisors meet monthly to discuss township issues during the Eldred Township Business Meeting.
-The meeting is held on the 2nd Wednesday of every month beginning at 5:30p.m.
+The meeting is held on the 3rd Tuesday of every month beginning at 6:30p.m.
 The meetings take place at the Eldred Township Municipal Building and are open to the public.
-If a meeting date is changed, it will be advertised in the Titusville Herald and /or will be posted on the door of the township building.
-The date change will also be changed on the list of events on the community events page.
+If a meeting date is changed, it will be advertised in the Corry Journal or Titusville News-Journal, and will be posted on the door of the township building.
+The date change will also be changed on the list of events on the community events page on this website.

 ELDRED TOWNSHIP HISTORY

 Did you know that Eldred Township was formed from Southwest Township on September 8, 1843, and was named in honor of Nathaniel B. Eldred?
 Eldred was the President Judge of Warren County during the time that it was part of Pennsylvania’s 18th judicial district.
 The credit of procuring the formation and organization of the township belongs to Samuel W. B. Sanford, who drew up, circulated, and pushed through the petition upon which the order of the court was based.
 Sanford, one of the most prominent of Eldred’s citizens, came from New York State in 1838.
 He took the most active interest in the affairs of the township at that time.
 No township in Warren County was gifted so abundantly with perennial springs of water which made it a township rich with farming, when lumbering had completely made way for it.
 From the time of the arrival of the first four or five settlers to the time of the formation of the township, immigration poured into the area.